-rancher renounces federal grazing contract at Bundy event
+Rancher renounces federal grazing contract in Oregon

 Burns, Ore. — A rancher from New Mexico renounced his U.S. Forest Service grazing contract at an event held by an armed group occupying a national wildlife refuge in Oregon to protest federal land use policies.